Astro-Discs-TX/medusa/www/apps/docs/content/deployments/server/deploying-on-aws-using-terraform.md

 :::

-## Introduction

-### What is Terraform?
+## What is Terraform?

 Terraform is an infrastructure-as-code tool that allows you to define and provision cloud resources using code.
 It simplifies the process of managing cloud infrastructure and ensures consistency across environments.
 Learn more about Terraform [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code).

-### Why Use Terraform Module for Medusa?
+## Why Use Terraform Module for Medusa?

 [Terraform module for Medusa](https://registry.terraform.io/modules/u11d-com/medusajs/aws) simplifies the deployment of Medusa on AWS by automating the setup of essential infrastructure components.
 It aligns with Medusa’s [architectural modules](#mapping-medusa-architectural-modules-to-aws-infrastructure) for data caching, event distribution, asset and file access, and workflow management.
 By providing optional infrastructure services, it empowers developers to make informed decisions and optimize the system for production environments.
-This module is designed for development teams who want to focus on building their e-commerce stores without the overhead of managing cloud infrastructure.
+This module is designed for development teams who want to focus on building their ecommerce stores without the overhead of managing cloud infrastructure.

 ---